florianv/exchanger/doc/readme.md

 ### Creating a Service

-First you must check if the service supports retrieval of historical rates.
-If it's the case, you must extend the `HistoricalService` class, otherwise use the `Service` class.
+If your service must send http requests to retrieve rates, your class must extend the `HttpService` class, otherwise you can extend the more generic `Service` class.

-In the following example, we are creating a `Constant` service that returns a constant rate value.
+In the following example, we are creating a `Constant` service that returns a configurable constant rate value.

 ```php
 use Exchanger\Contract\ExchangeRateQuery;